Let’s build solutions, together.

 Community Service

-• Community Quest, AFCC-MN, AAML-MN, Family Law League, Facilitator, Past
+• Community Quest, AFCC-MN, AAML-MN, Family Law League, Facilitator

 • Courage Kenny Rehabilitation Institute, Volunteer Adaptive Ski Instructor